OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 4. A task pane will appear for running the flow.
 If you are asked to **Sign in** to Excel Online, do so by pressing **Continue**.

 5. Press **Run flow**.
-This runs the flows, which runs the related Office Script.
+This runs the flow, which runs the related Office Script.

 6. Press **Done**.
 You should see the **Runs** section update accordingly.